paul-hammant/smtest/README.md

 ```
 TestHttpClient is NOT in ordinarily the base classpath, good.
-NO explicit GRANTING permissions in Java, See README.md
+NO explicit GRANTING permissions in Java withough --WithGetAccessPermissionGrantInJava option, See README.md
 Setup complete, now testing reflection-based invocation of TestHttpClient.fetchAndValidateResponse()....
 Class that was dynamically loaded from a child classloader was able to go to HttpBin.org and get a JSON response
 ```